Stellacore/peridetic/README.md

 it is a useful limit at which to evaluate and express transformation precision and accuracy since it encompasses the overwhelming majority of practical use-cases.
-Higher altitudes are conventionally associated with "outer space" while lower altitudes are physically inaccessible (with current technology).
+Higher altitudes are conventionally associated with "outer space" while lower altitudes are physically inaccessible with current technology.

 There are many subtleties in exactly what a "best-fit" ellipsoid means when it pertains to the
 ["Figure of the Earth"](https://en.wikipedia.org/wiki/Figure_of_the_Earth).
-However most commonly used ellipsoid definitions have dimensions that are within a few 100[m] of each other and all of these common ellipsoids differ from a pure spherical model by less than about +/- 11[km]
+However most commonly used ellipsoid definitions have dimensions that are within a few 100[m] of each other and the commonly used ellipsoids differ from a pure spherical model by less than about +/- 11[km] between equatorial and polar axes.

 ## Peridetic - Technical Deep Dive